Prompt Engineering Guide

 Cumulative Reasoning

-Cumulative Reasoning (CR)8 breaks down problem-solving into multiple steps, each evaluated by an LLM to decide whether to accept or reject them.
+Cumulative Reasoning (CR) breaks down problem-solving into multiple steps, each evaluated by an LLM to decide whether to accept or reject them.
 If the process leads to the final answer, the model stops.
 If not, it keeps refining until it reaches a solution.

 Conclusion and Next Steps

-Self-criticism prompting offers a powerful way to enhance the performance of LLMs by encouraging them to assess and refine their own outputs.
+Self-Criticism prompting offers a powerful way to enhance the performance of LLMs by encouraging them to assess and refine their own outputs.
 By applying these methods, you can reduce errors, boost the quality of responses, and increase the confidence you have in the model's conclusions.

 Take these tools and start integrating them into your workflows to unlock the full potential of LLMs.
 Happy prompting!